Northwest Africa 16788: History

-NWA 16788 was found in the Agadez Region of Niger on July 16, 2023 90km west of the Chirfa Oasis, by "a meteorite hunter, whose identity remained undisclosed".
+NWA 16788 was found in the Agadez Region of Niger on 90 km west of the Chirfa Oasis, by "a meteorite hunter, whose identity remained undisclosed".
 A small piece of the rock was given to the Shanghai Astronomy Museum to be identified.

 It is kept in a private gallery in Arezzo, Italy.
 Two fragments are kept at the University of Firenze.
 A sample is also held at the Purple Mountain Observatory in China.